Ataden/SDD_Flow/common/testing-preferences.md

 Start names with prefix "UT-".
 Add the id and the name of the component being tested (according to the TDD in 'docs/5.3_tech_design.md') and then testId - a unique number of the test for this service (replace dot with underscore for file names!!!).
 When adding a new test, always check for existing tests and increment <testID> to ensure it is unique.
 Then add the name of the test.

+When you create a test for an internal component not listed in the TDD (e.g. a React hook or a python class), add its name to the test name and the file name.
 Example:
 - `UT_B1.CallService_01 Create call with valid data` - unit test for creating call with valid data.
 Must be placed in `tests/unit/UT_B1_CallService.py` file (note the dot between the test name and the test ID is replaced with underscore for file names!!!) among other unit tests of the Call Service.
+- `UT_F1.7_CalendarView_useCalendar_01 Calendar hook initialization with authentication` - unit test for calendar hook initialization with authentication.
+Must be placed in `tests/unit/UT_F1_7_CalendarView_useCalendar.tsx` file (note the dot between the test name and the test ID is replaced with underscore for file names!!!) among other unit tests of the useCalendar hook.

+Group all unit tests of the same component in one file file.

 **API and integration tests:**
 In tests/integration folder.